Treasury bars Russia payments in dollars from US accounts - NewsBreak

 Treasury bars Russia payments in dollars from US accounts

-WASHINGTON — (AP) — The Treasury Department is moving to keep the Russian government from making debt payments at U.S. banks with U.S. dollars, restricting one of the strategies President Vladimir Putin is using to stave off default, an agency official said Tuesday.
+The Treasury Department will not allow any Russian government debt payments from accounts at U.S. financial institutions to be made in U.S. dollars, restricting one of the strategies President Vladimir Putin is employing to stave off default, an agency official said Tuesday.

-Russia faces several April deadlines to make debt payments.
-The Kremlin must now choose between draining its remaining valuable dollar reserves, using new revenue coming in or default, said the official, who spoke on the condition of anonymity because the official wasn't authorized to speak on the record.
+Russia faced an April 4 deadline to make another debt payment.
+The Kremlin must now choose between draining remaining valuable dollar reserves, new revenue coming in or default, said the official, who spoke on the condition of anonymity because the official wasn't authorized to speak on the record.

 The Treasury decision comes after the agency previously said sanctions levied on Russia over its invasion of Ukraine still permit Russia to continue to make debt payments.
 The debt is owed to foreign investors, among others, and comes from government investments to presumably spur economic growth in Russia.